cely-tools/docs/docs/guides/introduction.md

 ## Hybrid Re-Authentication Flow

 The Hybrid Re-Authentication Flow is an alternative flow you can use instead of Loud Re-Authentication.
-It acts as a "best of both worlds" type of solution.
+It acts as a "best of both worlds" solution.
 It keeps application data protected while keeping user interuption at a minimum.
 This is made possible by using technologies such as FaceID or TouchID.

 ![](../images/guides/hybrid_re-authentication_flow.jpg)